hugot/phpns/README.md

 ### With basher
-The recommended way to install phpns is with [basher](https://github.com/basherpm/basher), the packge manager for bash.
+The recommended way to install phpns is with [basher](https://github.com/basherpm/basher), the package manager for bash.
 If installed correctly, basher will take care of adding argument completion for phpns to your shell and including the executable in your PATH.
 Basher will also make updating to the latest version trivial.
 You can install phpns with the following command: